 1956 – Rockabilly Goes National

-Perkins’s ‘Blue Suede Shoes’ for a short period sold 20,000 records a day, and it was the first 1,000,000 selling country song to cross-over to both rhythm & blues and pop charts.
-On February 11th, Presley appeared on the Dorsey Brothers’ Stage Show for the 3rd time, singing ‘Blue Suede Shoes’ and ‘Heartbreak Hotel’.
-He performed ‘Blue Suede Shoes’ 2 more times on national television, and ‘Heartbreak Hotel’ 3 times through 1956.
+Perkins’s ‘Blue Suede Shoes’ for a short period sold 20,000 records a day, and it was the first 1,000,000-selling country song to cross over to both rhythm & blues and pop charts.
+On February 11th, Presley appeared on the Dorsey Brothers’ Stage Show for the third time, singing ‘Blue Suede Shoes’ and ‘Heartbreak Hotel’.
+He performed ‘Blue Suede Shoes’ two more times on national television, and ‘Heartbreak Hotel’ three times through 1956.